 Many officiants and photographers will obtain your Wiki Permit for you as part of their fee.
 Ask them when you book.

 With so many ceremony and reception venues to choose from, your only consideration is fulfilling your unique vision and how many guests you’ll have.
 Suites, chapels, and beachfront venues are perfect for elopements, vow renewals, and small weddings.
-Depending on COVID-19 protocols at the time of your wedding, most hotels will be able to provide larger spaces to accommodate more guests.
+Depending on specific protocols at the time of your wedding, most hotels will be able to provide larger spaces to accommodate more guests.

 - Hilton Hawaiian Village Waikiki Beach Resort